 Is your illegal building bothering you?
-You know it will affect your re-sale value
+You know it will affect your re-sale value?

 Is your illegal building work bothering you?
 You know it will affect the re-sale value of your property but did you know it can leave you liable for damages?
+When you are buying or selling a property its important to make sure there are no illegal building works and works have not be done without a building approval.

 Perhaps you put up a Bunnings kit shed a few years ago.
 Maybe you have put walls on the sides of your carport turning it into a garage or a roof on your gazebo for more shade.
 Did you know that what seemed like a great weekend DIY project could cause you major headaches when it comes to re-selling your property?
 In addition, work carried out by an unlicensed professional at your home leaves you liable if damage or injury is caused and can affect your home insurance.